mbwolff/Zeitgeisty/README.md

 1. Install `Python 3.8` (as a virtual or Paas environment).
 2. Install the Python modules in `requirements.txt`.
 3. Create a `docs` subfolder.
-This is where content from headlines and Twitter will be archived.
+This is where content from headlines and social media (now only Mastodon) will be archived.
 4. Create an `aphorisms` subfolder.
 This is where lists of aphorisms  will be archived.
 5. Create a `hate_speech` subfolder.
 This is where aphorisms [classified as hateful](https://huggingface.co/facebook/roberta-hate-speech-dynabench-r4-target) are archived.
 These aphorisms are not shared publicly.
 5. Rename `mastodon_credsTEMPLATE.py` as `mastodon_creds.py` and supply your personal credentials.